 The next step is to dry out the sand.
 Place a few kitchen roll towels on your plastic tray and place the sand on top.
 Find an area that will be best suited to dry the sand where it won’t blow away!
 It’s a good idea to rotate the sand every so often to make sure all the sand eventually dries out.

-The last step is to just ensure that any larger clumps of soil are broken up and to make sure it’s all dry.
-Other than you’ll just have to repeat the process for the other colours that you wish to make and there you have it, coloured sand!
+The last step is to just ensure that any larger clumps are broken up and to make sure it’s all dry.
+Other than that, you’ll just have to repeat the process for the other colours that you wish to make and there you have it, coloured sand!